By Jeffrey Blackwell/Memorial Church Communications

 Robert A. Maginn, Jr. ALM ’81, GSA ’81, MBA ’83 poses with Prof. Jonathan L. Walton in the Chai Maginn Room in the Student Oasis.

-And Stuart Jones AB ’77, and his wife, Mignon, whose daughter Victoria, ’17, took advantage of the Oasis last year, are helping support new faith-based student programs at the church with a financial gift spanning five years.
+And Stuart Jones AB ’77, whose daughter Victoria, ’17, took advantage of the Oasis last year, is helping support new faith-based student programs at the church with a financial gift spanning five years.

 “I think the Student Oasis will be a place of grace, comfort and hope for the exciting and difficult moments that undergraduates at Harvard experience,” he said.
 “Whether it is a small Bible study, inclusive study break, or weekly meeting for faith-based groups, I hope that students can feel the love of God in this space.
 It is in Rev. Walton’s capable hands.”